Bejan Matur: Works

-Journalism
+Journalism and other contributions

-Since 2005, she writes regular articles for the Op-Ed of daily newspaper called Zaman as a columnist.
-She sometimes appeared in an English circulated newspaper Today's Zaman.
-Mainly, she writes about Kurdish politics, Armenian issue, daily politics, minority problems, prison literature, and women issues.
-She also runs of a cultural foundation called DKSV (Diyarbakır Cultural Art Foundation) which is located in Diyarbakır.
-She is conducting social projects with children, women and the younger population who were removed from their village.
+Between 2003 and 2013, she wrote regular articles and Op-Eds of daily newspapers in Turkey and Iraqi Kurdistan including Zaman (2003-2011), Rudaw Media Network, and daily Milliyet.
+She sometimes appeared in the English circulated newspaper Today's Zaman.
+Mainly, she writes about Kurdish politics, Armenian issue, daily politics, minority problems, prison literature, and women's issues.
+She founded DKSV (Diyarbakır Cultural Art Foundation) which is a cultural foundation located in Diyarbakır.
+She worked and conducted social projects with children, women and the younger population who were removed from their villages from 2007 to 2010.

-She is making a TV programme which called ATLAS is about culture, art and politics.
+She also made a TV programme, İnsan Atlası, which was about culture, art and politics.

+She is among the council of experts of the Democratic Progress Institute (DPI), a London-based think-tank for conflict resolution, which focuses on the Kurdish question in the Middle East.

+Personal life

-Bejan Matur, who believes there is no frontier between poetry and life, travels the world like a long-term desert nomad.
-She stops by Istanbul, a city she sometimes lives in.
+Bejan Matur, who believes that there is no frontier between poetry and life, and she travels the world like a long-term desert nomad.
+She lives between Berlin and Istanbul since 2023.